nlpie/nlp-adapt/README.md

 ### Open the VM

-Once the host directory has been configured as a share with NLP-ADAPT, you can then start NLP-ADAPT by double clicking on NLP-IE in the VirtualBox Window, as shown in Fig. 4.
+Once the host directory has been configured as a share with NLP-ADAPT, you can then start NLP-ADAPT by double clicking on NLP-ADAPT in the VirtualBox Window, as shown in Fig. 4.

 In NLP-ADAPT there are shortcuts on the desktop for the available tasks.
 More advanced usage is available from the command line and by